-The Princeton Neuroscience Institute offers the Neuroscience Concentration for undergraduates with a strong interest in pursuing an in-depth study of the brain.
+The Princeton Neuroscience Institute offers the Neuroscience Concentration for Princeton University undergraduates with a strong interest in pursuing an in-depth study of the brain.
 Neuroscience is a broad interdisciplinary field requiring rigorous preparation in basic science.
 Students in this discipline are expected to understand the basic principles and approaches of modern neuroscience.
 The major provides an opportunity for serious study of molecular, cellular, developmental, and systems neuroscience as it interfaces with cognitive and behavioral research.